tundish/blathnaid/app/tale.rst

 F 3
 ---

+Jack urgently needed to find the Master of Smiths, so he was out again early to see his friend Fell.

+He in his turn had been eager to check the third set of markings.
+After applying some paste, and rubbing with a cloth, he could make out its meaning.
+"This one reads 'Cognition'", he declared.

 Recently he'd forbidden the Smiths from making blades or any edged tools, and arranged for his Guild of Cutlers to be licensed exclusively for those operations.
 Their factories were in a protected area near the Armoury.

+But the Cutlers did not understand design.
-...
-And that the Cutlers were all blade and no tang, to the point that the Guards, after having been given new glaives, preferred to beat people with the handle, as it was safer for all concerned.
+They were all blade and no tang.
+So when the Guards got their new glaives, they would take off the head in order that they might beat people with the handle, since it was safer for all concerned.

+And that was all that Fell would say, and he went back to his work.
+So Jack wandered over to where two groups of youths were fighting over a basket of cabbages.
+When the Guards arrived he headed of to the cellar for the evening.

 T 3